sherrylee1534/Engaged/README.md

 Developed with:
 * Ren'Py

+Special thanks to my friend Naomi for the French translations.

 ## Features
 * 8 different endings based on choices
 * 9 short essays reflecting on the similarities and differences between the Vietnam War and the Malayan Emergency, and how they influenced each other yet still have drastic differences in